triciaward/fast-api-template/README.md

 ```

 The script will ask you questions like:
-- "What's your project name?" → "MyAwesomeApp"
+- "What's your project name?" → "My Awesome Project"
-- "What should the database be called?" → "myawesomeapp_db"
+- "What should the project slug be?" → "myawesomeproject_backend"
-- "What's your app name?" → "myawesomeapp"
+- "What should the database be called?" → "myawesomeproject_backend"

 ### Step 4: The Magic Happens
 The script automatically: